Equivariant toric geometry and Euler-Maclaurin formulae: Weighted Euler-Maclaurin formulae

-The weighted lattice point counting of Theorem \ref{wco} (and Remark \ref{wcor}), coupled with the above expressions for the equivariant Hirzebruch classes, suggest that a weighted Euler-Maclaurin-type formula can be computed by using the Hirzebruch (or, parametrized Todd) differential operators defined by:
+The weighted lattice point counting of Theorem \ref{wco} (and Remark \ref{wcor}), coupled with the expressions \eqref{eHirz0} and \eqref{eHirz} from Theorem \ref{eqHirz} for the equivariant Hirzebruch classes, suggest that a weighted Euler-Maclaurin-type formula can be computed by using the Hirzebruch (or, parametrized Todd) differential operators defined by replacing $\frac{\partial}{\partial h_{\rho}} $ for $F_\rho$:

 and

 The passage from ${T}_{y}(\frac{\partial}{\partial h})$ to $\widehat{T}_{y}(\frac{\partial}{\partial h})$ is just a special case of our general procedure of moving from $p(\frac{\partial}{\partial h})$ to $p_{y}(\frac{\partial}{\partial h})$.
 This therefore fits with the renormalization of Hirzebruch classes, from ${T}^\bT_{y*}(X)$ to $\widehat{T}^\bT_{y*}(X)$.